 Know When to Delegate (and Who to Delegate To)

-Task management, especially task management for teams, comes down to collaboration.
+Task management software, especially task management for teams, comes down to collaboration.
 In order for your team to work like a well-oiled machine, you’ll need to be able to spread the right amount of work around and make sure it gets done.
 This requires not only a sense of personal delegation, but also some amount of comfort with showing your team members how to delegate amongst themselves.
 When it comes to larger groups and especially non-hierarchical teams, having each team member know exactly what their capacity is and how much work they can take on is crucial to getting tasks done efficiently and on time.

 Establish a Repeatable Methodology